jbtiglao/codefolio/README.md

 This README pertains to the following submissions:

-* Updated portfolio (dubbed Codefolio because it is a portfolio containing the author's coding work) featuring at least three examples of student work from either deployed projects or homeworks.
+* Updated portfolio-- dubbed ***Codefolio*** because it is a portfolio containing the author's coding work-- featuring at least three examples of student work from either deployed projects or homeworks.

 * Updated GithHub profile with pinned repositories featuring at least 3 examples of student work from either deployed projects or homeworks.